AnthonyTornetta/Cosmos/README.md

 See [the issues page](https://github.com/AnthonyTornetta/Cosmos/issues) for the list of current features/bugs in development.

 ## Release 0.0.5a - The Playable Release (In Progress)
+- [x] Add a gravity well block
+  - [x] Remove snapping to structures on collision
 - [x] Camera system
   - [x] Camera block
   - [x] Use left/right to switch between ship cameras